-A. Available Funds

-This NOFA announces the availability of approximately \$10 million in FY2006 to employ FSS program coordinators for the PH FSS program.
-If additional funding becomes available during FY2006, HUD may increase the amount available for PH FSS Program coordinators under this NOFA.
-A maximum of \$65,000 is available for each full-time coordinator position funded.
+A. Available Funds.
+This NOFA announces the availability of approximately \$12,000,000 in FY 2007 to employ FSS program coordinators for the PH FSS program.
+This amount includes \$10,000,000 appropriated in FY 2007 and \$2,000,000 in rollover funds.
+If additional funding becomes available during FY 2007, HUD may increase the amount available for PH FSS program coordinators under this NOFA.
+A maximum of \$65,500 is available for each full-time coordinator position funded.
 Salaries are to be based on local comparables.
 The funding will be provided as a one-year grant.
 Funding amounts for individual grantees will be contingent upon HUD field office approval.

-B. Grant Term
+B. Grant Term.
 The grant term is one year from the execution date of the grant agreement.

-C. Grant Extensions

-Requests to extend the grant term beyond the originally established grant term must be submitted in writing to the local HUD field office or area Office of Native American Programs (ONAP) at least 90 days prior to the expiration of the grant term.
-Requests must explain why the extension is necessary, what work remains to be completed, and what work and progress has been accomplished to date.
-Extensions may be granted only once by the field office or Area ONAP for a period not to exceed six months and may be granted for a further six months by the Program Office.
+C. Grant Extensions.
+Requests to extend the grant term beyond the grant term must be submitted in writing to the local HUD field office or area ONAP at least 90 days prior to the expiration of the grant term.
+Requests must explain why the extension is necessary, what work remains to be completed, and what work and progress was accomplished to date.
+Extensions may be granted only once by the field office or area ONAP for a period not to exceed 6months and may be granted for longer by the HUD Headquarters Program Office at the request of the Field Office or Area ONAP.